alexrothenberg/alexrothenberg.github.com/_posts/2011-11-21-testing-ip-whitelisting-in-your-specs-and-features.md

 {% endhighlight %}

-The stack trace is very big but if we look closely, somewhere in the middle of it we see lines below that show how capybara uses the [rack-test gem](https://github.com/brynary/rack-test) to submit our form.
+The stack trace is very big but if we look closely, somewhere in the middle of it we see lines below that show how capybara uses the [rack-test gem](https://github.com/brynary/rack-test) to submit our form.

 {% highlight console %}
 ~/.rvm/gems/ruby-1.8.7-p334/gems/rack-test-0.6.1/lib/rack/test.rb:66:in `post'